openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 Course team members will see a Grade Available Responses option at the end of the assignment.

-..note:: Staff assessments for Team ORAs follow the same process as for individual ORAs except that the same score will be applied to all members of the submitting team.
+.. note:: Staff assessments for Team ORAs follow the same process as for individual ORAs except that the same score will be applied to all members of the submitting team.

 To perform a staff assessment in a team assignment, follow the steps outlined in **Perform a Staff Assessment**.
 Before submitting, you will receive an alert to notify